Local fibered right adjoints are polynomial: Local fibered right adjoints

 with $\overline R$ a fibered right adjoint.
 Here $(J \stackrel t \leftarrow B \to 1):= R^{1}(I \stackrel{\id_I}\leftarrow I \to 1)$.

 \end{cor}

-We can now prove the Theorem announced in the title.
-Let $\E$ be a locally cartesian closed category with a terminal object. \begin{thm} If $R : \E \mid I \to \E \mid J$ is a local fibered right adjoint, then it is a polynomial functor (in the sense of \ref{polyparagraph}). \end{thm}
+We can now prove the Theorem announced in the title. \begin{thm} Let $\E$ be a locally cartesian closed category with a terminal object.
+If $R : \E|I \to \E|J$ is a local fibered right adjoint, then it is a polynomial functor. \end{thm}